yongbi85/doge/README.md

 - See what's installed on your Switch
 - Showcase your collection
 - Heavily uses Nut (https://github.com/blawar/nut)
+- Copy from https://github.com/wowsuchdoge/doge v2.1.5 but with nsz scan enable in doge

 # Setup
 - Install Python 3 and Nut's dependencies